janw/conversion-tools/README.md

 I regularly find myself in situations where certain conversion tasks take up a lot of time when done manually.
 This repository is supposed to alleviate that.
 Whenever I stumble upon a task that can be done in batch or by handling through a script, I'll add it to this collection.

 In my personal quest to learn more about Python and establish it as my personal programming language of choice, I am going to implement using Python 3 (if not noted otherwise).
 This might be senseless (for example, when a simple bash script would suffice and handle things faster and easier), but I see it as a personal challenge.
+Also the scripts are not supposed to be highly universal, they merely provide simplification of processes.
+This may cause some scripts to be only crude implementations.
+As long as they work properly and fail nicely I am satisified.

 ## convert-flac2aac.py